Continuous Record Laplace-based Inference about the Break Date in Structural Change Models: Small-Sample Properties of the GL Estimators

 \section{Small-Sample Properties of the GL Estimators}

 We conduct a Monte Carlo study to assess the small-sample accuracy of the GL estimator.
-We consider the GL estimator under a least-absolute loss function with a continuous record prior (GL-CR) as well as an alternative method based on the following iterative procedure which exploits Theorem \ref{Theorem LapCR General}.
-This variant, labelled GL-CR-Iter, corresponds to the median of the feasible density of the continuous record distribution evaluated at the GL-CR estimate instead of at $\widehat{N}_{b}^{\mathrm{LS}}$.
+We consider a least-absolute loss function with a continuous record prior (GL-CR) as well as a method based on the following iterative procedure which exploits Theorem \ref{Theorem LapCR General}.
+This variant, labeled GL-CR-Iter, uses the median of the feasible density of the continuous record distribution evaluated at the GL-CR estimate instead of at $\widehat{N}_{b}^{\mathrm{LS}}$.
 Its justification is as follows.
 First, when the break size is small, the objective function is quite flat and highly variable.
 Hence, taking the median of the Quasi-prior instead of $p_{h}\left(N_{b}\right)$ is likely to involve less variability and more precise estimates.
 When the break size is large, $p_{h}\left(N_{b}\right)$ and the continuous record Quasi-prior have a similar shape with a peak at the same estimate.
 In principle, this iterative procedure may be based on any estimate $\widehat{N}_{b}$ such that $\widehat{N}_{b}=N_{b}^{0}+o_{p}\left(1\right).$ Furthermore, it can be viewed as an iterative version of the GL estimator as defined by \eqref{eq.
 Definition GLE, Psi(s, theta) eq.
 5 LapCR} with $\gamma_{h}\rightarrow0$.

-We include in the study the following estimators of the break point $T_{b}^{0}$: the least-squares estimator (OLS), the GL estimator under a least-absolute loss function with a continuous record prior (GL-CR); the median of the feasible density of the continuous record distribution which uses the GL estimator in place of $\widehat{N}_{b}^{\mathrm{LS}}$ (GL-CR-Iter); the GL estimator under a least-absolute loss function with a uniform prior (GL-Uni).
-We compare the mean absolute error (MAE), standard deviation (Std), root-mean-squared error (RMSE), and the 25\% and 75\% quantiles.\footnote{We do not use the bias because in the context of structural change models it might lead to uninformative conclusions.
-When the break is at about mid-sample, our continuous record asymptotic theory suggests that the estimate has a symmetric distribution which in turn implies that overestimation and underestimation cancel each other; MAE and RMSE are instead robust to the sign of the deviation. }
+We also consider the least-squares (OLS) and the GL estimator under a least-absolute loss function with a uniform prior (GL-Uni).
+The least-squares estimator relies on a trimming parameter $\epsilon$.
+Common choices in applied work are $\epsilon=0.15,\,0.10$ and $0.05$, which preclude locating the break in the first and last $100\epsilon\%$ of the sample.
+Since the GL estimator uses the least-squares criterion function, it also involves the same trimming.
+Moreover, since it takes into account its whole distribution, the trimming parameter plays a relatively more important role.
+We recommend to set $\epsilon$ not too high, otherwise the GL estimator tends to be too much concentrated toward the middle of the sample for small breaks.
+Thus, we set $\epsilon=0.05.$ We compare the mean absolute error (MAE), standard deviation (Std), root-mean-squared error (RMSE), and the 25\% and 75\% quantiles.